 Social Sciences & Health

-The educational mission of this track is to prepare its graduates for scholarly and research careers in the three thematic areas below.
+The educational mission of the Social Sciences & Health track is to prepare its graduates for scholarly and research careers in the three thematic areas below.
 A cross-cutting emphasis is developing novel methods for characterizing and reducing health inequities in vulnerable populations.

 In order to improve health, we need to be able to evaluate its physical, mental and social aspects across the lifespan.
 Health measurement is essential to the provision of patient-centered, responsive, evidence-based and cost-effective healthcare.
 Track faculty are renowned for leading the national trend toward measuring health from the perspective of people directly affected by a range of physical and mental disorders (i.e., patient-reported outcomes as well as the development of common metrics and toolkits that transcend disease areas, such as PROMIS and Toolbox).
 Our faculty also have expertise in developmentally-sensitive measurement and novel longitudinal applications.